Wildlife of Mongolia

-The wildlife of Mongolia consists of unique flora and fauna in 3092.75 habitats dictated by the diverse and harsh climatic conditions found in the country.
-Then the north, salty marshes, fresh-water sources, desert steppes at the centre, and semi deserts, as well as the hot Gobi desert in the south, the fifth largest desert in the world.
+The wildlife of Mongolia consists of flora, fauna and funga found in the harsh habitats dictated by the diverse climatic conditions found throughout the country.
+In the north, there are salty marshes and fresh-water sources.
+The centre has desert steppes.
+In the south, there are semi deserts as well as the hot Gobi Desert in the south, the fifth-largest desert in the world.